Where there’s a pop culture moment, social media content follows.

 Tactic #5: Add Some Pop Culture Lingo to Your Captions

-Giving a nod to pop culture in your captions is a subtle way to sprinkle some pop culture into your content.
+Giving a nod to a trending topic in your captions is a subtle way to sprinkle some pop culture into your content.

 This could be as simple as incorporating a well-known catchphrase or throwing in a play on words.
-A good pun can go a long way.
+Even a good pun can go a long way.

 Word to the wise though, proceed with caution when it comes to your brand voice.
 Don’t sell your soul for a pop culture play — if it feels off-brand or inappropriate, let it live and die in the drafts.